codsen/codsen/packages/json-comb-core/README.md

 ## Difference between Normalising JSON and JSON Schemas

-In short, JSON Schema concept is a way to define and enforce keys presence and/or their value types.
+In simple terms, a _JSON Schema_ is a way to define and enforce key presence and their value types.
+It is used when dealing with reading/writing objects to network sources.

-JSON file normalisation (what this library does, among other things) is making so that every JSON in a given set has exactly the same keys as all others.
+JSON file normalisation (what this library does, among other things) is making so that every JSON in a given set has the same keys as all others.
 Missing values are simply set to a placeholder (normally Boolean `false`).

 See the difference between the two concepts?

+JSON Schema is usually set.
+You've agreed on the API and now enforce it.
+Data files, on the other hand, have evolving API - new keys are added (and removed) regularly, and we're concerned only to keep the keysets the same.

+Schemas are used when dealing with API's and network.
+Normalisation is used when dealing with local files on a hard drive.

 ## Contributing